Geometric ergodicity for families of homogeneous Markov chains: Introduction

+In the paper we apply the coupling method to the renewal process generated by entrance times of the process into the minorization set.
+Note, that Meyn and Tweedie use the same approach in order to obtain convergence results (see, \cite{MeTw}, chapter 13).
+Their results imply the power convergence rate.
+To obtain the geometric rate we make use of the Lyapunov functions method for the related coupling process.

-In order to explain the novelty of the introduced in the paper method, we give the scheme of proving the property \eqref{sec:In.2} in the case of a single chain.
-The first step consists in passing to splitting chains, which yields a chain with an atom.
-Then, one makes use of the {\sl Regenerative Decomposition} for splitting chains to evaluate the convergence rate (see \cite{Ki}, \cite{MeTw}).
-Let us remember that the principal term in this decomposition gives a deviation in the renewal theorem, which may be evaluated thanks to the Kendall renewal theorem that provides a geometric convergence rate.
+In order to explain the novelty of the method introduced in the paper, we give the scheme of proving the property \eqref{sec:In.2}.
+The first step consists in passing to a splitting chain, which yields a chain with an accessible atom.
+Then, one makes use of the {\sl Regenerative Decomposition} for splitting chains in order to evaluate the convergence rate (see \cite{Ki}, \cite{MeTw}).
+Let us remind that the principal term in this decomposition gives the deviation in the renewal theorem, which may be evaluated thanks to the Kendall renewal theorem that provides a geometric convergence rate.
+In our case the same convergence rate is obtained thanks to making use of the Lyapunov functions method for the coupling renewal process (see Theorem~\ref{Th.sec:Cr.1} in Section~\ref{sec:Cr}).
+This upper bound enables us to find the explicit non asymptotic exponential upper bound in the ergodic theorem for which we can find the supremum over the transition probability family in \eqref{sec:In.1}.

-Unfortunately, in the case of a family of Markov chains this method is inapplicable because the Kendall renewal theorem does not provide the explicit constant in the upper bound.
-The Kendall theorem claims only the existence of some finite constant that depends, in our case, on the parameter $\vartheta$ and there is no method to make obvious this dependence on the family parameter.
-As consequence, the constant $R$ will depend on the parameter $\vartheta$ as well.

-Therefore, the problem is to find a nonasymptotic exponential upper bound of type \eqref{sec:In.2} with explicit constants involved in.

-To that end in the paper we apply the coupling approach (see \cite{Li}) instead of the Kendall theorem.
-Note that in their book Meyn and Tweedie apply this approach for obtaining a polynomial convergence rate.
-We obtain an exponential convergence rate thanks to making use of Lyapunov functions for coupling renewal process which turn out to be independent of the parameter (see Theorem~\ref{Th.sec:Cr.1} in Section~\ref{sec:Cr}).

-This upper bound enables us to find the explicit nonasymptotic exponential upper bound in the ergodic theorem for which we can find the supremum over all Markov processes family in \eqref{sec:In.1}.

-In this paper we find some sufficient conditions which provide the geometric ergodicity for the homogeneous Markov chain family uniformly over this family.
+In this paper we find some sufficient conditions which provide simultaneous geometric ergodicity of the family \eqref{sec:In.1} over all values of the parameter $\vartheta$.
 We check these conditions for the diffusion model \eqref{sec:In.3}.
+As corollary, we obtain explicit upper bounds for geometric convergence rate in the ergodic theorem for diffusion processes.
+These bounds may be used in the Monte Carlo technique to calculate some functionals of ergodic diffusion processes.
+In that case one can replace these functionals by the corresponding integrals with respect to the invariant density which has a simple explicit form.
+The accuracy of this approximation is given by the explicit non asymptotic bounds in the geometric convergence rate for diffusion processes.